 Whatever the size, scale, or background of your company, we encourage you to take a closer look at doing business with Microsoft.

-Last year, we spent more than US$1.9 billion working with suppliers that are minority-, disabled-, veteran-, and woman-owned businesses in Fiscal Year 2013.
-Exceeding $1.9 billion dollars is a significant milestone for Microsoft as we join approximately a dozen other U.S. corporations that spend a similar amount with such businesses.
+Last year, we spent more than US$2 billion working with suppliers that are minority-, disabled-, veteran-, and woman-owned businesses in Fiscal Year 2014.
+Exceeding $2 billion dollars is a significant milestone for Microsoft as we join approximately twenty other US corporations that are part of the Billion Dollar Roundtable, an organization that recognizes and celebrates corporations that have achieved spending of at least $1 billion with minority- and women-owned businesses in the US.
 We achieved this milestone because our Procurement team is committed to increasing our annual diverse supplier expenditure.

 "Microsoft serves diverse markets globally," says Fernando Hernandez, Director of Supplier Diversity at Microsoft, "and we are convinced that our supplier diversity initiatives are a key competitive advantage, helping us win new business, retain customers, and reinforce the Microsoft brand."